cbh2000/sampleapp/README.md

 # sampleapp

-To install this sample app, run `pod install` in the `Sample App` subdirectory.
+To install, run `pod install` in the `Sample App` subdirectory.
 Requires Xcode 9.1.